descawed/galerians-autosplitter/README.md

 where they put the emulated RAM in shared memory that other processes can access.
 This makes reading the game memory super simple and avoids having to know anything about the emulator internals or worry about version differences moving things around.
 I don't know yet if there are any other PSX emulators that have this feature, but if there are, adding support for them should be very straightforward.
-The app can auto-detect when a supported emulator has made the shared memory available by scanning for matching files in /dev/shm, but you can also explicitly specify the shared memory file with the `-s`/`--shared-memory-path` option if you need to.
+The app will watch for a supported emulator to be running and connect automatically once one is available.

 The autosplitter uses LiveSplit's server feature to communicate with LiveSplit and tell it when to start, split, or reset.
 The server has to be started every time you start LiveSplit as described above.
 It defaults to connecting on